danyanzhang/drug-screening-device/README.md

 # drug-screening-device
+## About
 Analytical tools for finding synergy in combinations of treatments in a 3-drug screening microfluidic for pediatric leukemia.
+## Authors
+Dan Y. Zhang (zhangdy@gatech.edu)
+# Main Tools
+##
+Tasks that this needs to do
+ - Data simulation
+ - Image processing